 - Highlights include the Öxarárfoss waterfall in the Almannagjá canyon (10 min walk from its parking), diving in the Silfra fissure and the small wooden church

 - Parents need to be aware not to allow their children to wander off, as there are many deep fissures.

-Where to stay near Thingvellir
+Where to stay near Thingvellir - accommodations

+There are no hotels or B&Bs right in the National Park.
 But you can find nice options South of the lake and on the Golden circle.

-I personally stayed at the Geysir Cottages next to the Haukadalur geothermal area (not far from Thingvellir on thee Golden circle) .
+I personally stayed at the Geysir Cottages next to the Haukadalur geothermal area (not far from Thingvellir on the Golden circle) .
 The food was tasty in a room with atmosphere.
 The room was comfy and clean.
 It allowed me to go early to the geyser before all the tourists arrived - Check out photos and book